Skip to main content

 • Context size - how much input the model can handle in one go

 A simple FAQ agent doesn't need the most expensive model.
 A complex multi-step analyst agent probably does.
-The platform lets you mix.
+Pick the smallest model that reliably completes the job.

 Configuring models

 Go to Settings → Models.
-You'll see all models the tenant has access to, grouped by provider (OpenAI, Anthropic, etc.) with their status (Connected / Disconnected) and a default model marker.
+You'll see all models the tenant has access to, with their connection status and a default marker.

 AI Models page: default model card on top, OpenAI and Anthropic providers each with per-model toggles and Set Default actions